getting-data-science-done/url2features/data/sets/ISCX-URL2016/README.md

 Mohammad Saiful Islam Mamun, Mohammad Ahmad Rathore, Arash Habibi Lashkari, Natalia Stakhanova and Ali A. Ghorbani, "Detecting Malicious URLs Using Lexical Analysis", Network and System Security, Springer International Publishing, P467--482, 2016.

+Once you extract the archive it will contain a directory called [FinalDataset](FinalDataset/)

+Use the script [process.py](process.py) to create datasets for the Phishing and Malware problems